Process of Termination: California

 - California employers may face fines or other penalties for failure to pay outgoing employees their final wages on a timely basis.
 See Penalties for Untimely Payment.

 - California employers should deliver final payment in a way that ensures delivery to the intended recipient, or at least, protects the employer in situations where the recipient claims payment was never received.
 See Method of Paying Final Wages.

-- California state law also obligates employers to deliver final payment to employees who voluntarily resign employment.
+- Employers also are obligated to deliver final payment to employees who voluntarily resign employment.
 See Payment of Final Wages Upon Resignation.